-Employers intending to sponsor EEA nationals (and non-EEA nationals coming to the UK to work from 1 January 2021 who are not currently Home Office approved will need to apply for a Skilled Worker sponsor licence.
+Employers intending to employ EU and non-EEA nationals coming to the UK to work from 1 January 2021 will need to apply for a sponsor licence.
 This is the permission needed for UK employers to recruit overseas migrants to work in the UK in a specific role in an eligible skilled occupation.

 Employers do not need to have a licence to hire someone from the resident labour market with an existing right to work in the UK that allows them to do the job in question, such as those with valid settled status under the EU settlement scheme, those holding indefinite leave to remain and British citizens.
 This also includes EEA nationals who have been granted either settled or pre-settled status under the EU Settlement Scheme.